ugcasa/grbl/README.md

-# GRBL - easy to use terminal interface for Debian/Ubuntu based Linux.
+# GRBL - easy to use terminal tool kit for Debian/Ubuntu Linux.

 Welcome to the **GRBL** project!
 This project aims to simplify and streamline various terminal commands and operations through a modular, user-friendly structure.
-Below is an overview of the functionalities provided by **GRBL**:

 ![Flowchart](flowchart.png)
 *Basic principal who GRBL works*

+Below is an overview of the functionalities provided by **GRBL**:

 ## Features

 - **Simplified Terminal Commands**: Streamline and rationalize terminal commands using `core.sh`.
-- **Modular Structure**: Each module is designed to run independently but can leverage `guru-cli` environmental variables for enhanced functionality.
+- **Modular Structure**: Each module is designed to run independently but can leverage grbl environmental variables for enhanced functionality.
 - **User-Level Daemon**: Control timed operations without needing root privileges using `daemon.sh`.
 - **File Sharing**: Utilize SSHFS for secure file sharing within a local network with `mount.sh`.
 - **Key and Configuration Management**: Store critical personal keys, tokens, and configurations for future projects, both locally and on the server.
-- **Backup Solutions**: Take backups of files, configurations, and containerd services from the server to a local encrypted hard drive using `backup.sh`.
+- **Backup Solutions**: Take backups of files, configurations, and container services from the server to a local encrypted hard drive using `backup.sh`.

 ### Network and Communication